-As is evident form Table~\ref{tab:runs}, many of our current runs are also non-oscillatory; see Figure~\ref{fig:butter1}(a) for a representative result from Run~A6.
-When $q$ is increased from unity, the mean magnetic field begins to show reversals.
-This is particularly clear in the kinematic regime in Runs~A1--A3.
-Cycles in the non-linear regime are more irregular and in some cases the dynamo mode changes to a non-oscillatory mode (Run~B1).
-With $q<0.25$, another oscillatory regime is found.
-These runs tend to show oscillations in the kinematic stage but often switch to a stationary mode in the non-linear regime; see the time evolution of the horizontally averaged magnetic field components from Run~B8 in Figure~\ref{fig:butter1}(b).
-We find that in the parameter regime explored here, non-oscillatory solutions are consistently found near $q=1$.
-This explains the lack of oscillatory dynamos in our previous works where we always used $q=1$.
+As is evident from Table~\ref{tab:runs}, many of the runs in Sets A and B are non-oscillatory; see Figure~\ref{fig:butter1}(a) for a representative result from Run~A6.
+For Set~A the mean magnetic field shows reversals in the range $1.5\la q<2$, while the increased $\varOmega_0$ in Set~B pushes the oscillatory regime somewhat towards higher $q$s.
+The oscillations are particularly clear in the kinematic regime in Runs~A1--A3.
+Cycles in the non-linear regime are more irregular and in one case the dynamo mode changes to a non-oscillatory mode (Run~B1).
+We find that in the parameter regime explored here, non-oscillatory solutions are excited in the range $0.2\la q<1.5$.
+For $-10 \leq q \la 0.25$, however, another oscillatory regime is found.
+These runs tend to show oscillations in the kinematic stage but often switch to a stationary mode in the non-linear regime; see the time evolution of the horizontally averaged magnetic field components of Run~B8 in Figure~\ref{fig:butter1}(b).
+This might just be a manifestation of the fact that the excitation conditions for different dynamo modes do not necessarily reflect the stable dynamo mode in the nonlinear regime \citep{BKMMT89}.
+This behaviour also explains the lack of oscillatory dynamos in our previous works where we always used $q=1$.
 This further illustrates the importance of comprehensive parameter studies instead of individual numerical experiments \citep{KBKSN10}.